hanabi/hanabi.github.io/Reference.md

 * According to *Save Principle*, the team must not let any critical and/or playable cards be discarded.
 So part of constructing a line is figuring out whether this might happen.
 * When considering a line, it is not safe to assume that a player will clue anything in your hand.
 You should perform the *All 4's Test*: what would everyone do if I have all useless 4's in my hand?
 If a critical and/or playable card would get discarded, then the line has failed the test, and it is probably a bad idea.

-### Schrodinger's Cat Principle
+### Schrödinger's Cat Principle

 * Often times when you are given a clue, the card could be two or more things.
 For example:
   * In a no-variant game, a red *Play Clue* might indicate a red 2 or a red 3 depending on whether or not red 2 will blind-play from someone else's hand.
   * In a rainbow-game, a red clue might indicate either a *Play Clue* on a red 1 or a *Delayed Play Clue* on a rainbow 2 through another player's yet-to-be-played rainbow 1.
 * After getting a clue, you should immediately mark all of the possibilities down on the card as a note.
 * For all of your subsequent turns, you have to treat that card like it is **all of the possibilities** at the same time.
-This is a lot like the *Schrodinger's Cat* quantum physics analogy, which states a cat is both alive and dead at the same time, and you won't know until you actually open the box and look.
+This is a lot like the *Schrödinger's Cat* quantum physics analogy, which states a cat is both alive and dead at the same time, and you won't know until you actually open the box and look.
 Similarly, treat the unknown card as all the possibilities, and you won't actually know until the card is played.
-* The implications of *Schrodinger's Cat Principle* is that players must be very careful - before playing a card, they will often have to wait for everyone else to have a turn to allow for the possibility of a *Prompt*, *Reverse Finesse*, and so forth.
+* The implications of *Schrödinger's Cat Principle* is that players must be very careful - before playing a card, they will often have to wait for everyone else to have a turn to allow for the possibility of a *Prompt*, *Reverse Finesse*, and so forth.

 ### Clue Interpretation Priority & Occam's Razor

-* When a clue could have multiple interpretations, usually *Schrodinger's Cat Principle* is involved - players must wait a round and see what their teammates do in order to find out the true meaning of the clue.
-But what if a clue could have multiple interpretations and a player does NOT have to wait for information from anyone else?
+* When a clue could have multiple interpretations, usually *Schrödinger's Cat Principle* is involved - players must wait a round and see what their teammates do in order to find out the true meaning of the clue.
+But what if a clue could have multiple interpretations and a player does **not** have to wait for information from anyone else?
-* In this situation, players should use *Occam's Razor* - always assume the simpliest possible interpretation:
+* In this situation, players should use *Occam's Razor* - always assume the simplest possible interpretation:
   * First, assume a *Play Clue* or a *Delayed Play Clue*.
   * If that is impossible, assume a *Prompt*.
   * If that is impossible, assume a *Finesse*.